 1. Choose part shade spot in your garden with well-drained soil.
 Enrich with Yates Thrive Natural Blood & Bone with Seaweed.

-2. Plant the root piece out in 80 cm intervals, 5 cm deep.
+2. Plant the headsetts or suckers out at 80cm intervals, 5cm deep.
 Cover lightly with Yates Black Magic Seed Raising Mix and water well.

-3. Water regularly.
+3. Water regularly and keep the soil moist.
 Feed weekly with Yates Thrive Natural Fish Seaweed+ Plant Food Concentrate

 4. Harvest by digging the roots out in autumn.